-Transporting large-capacity data requires a high-performance network, and we offer up to 100GB throughput across a network footprint of more than 84,000 miles.
+Transporting large-capacity data requires a high-performance network, and we offer up to 100GB throughput across a network footprint of 214,000 km.
 We also provide fibre-based connectivity to major data centres, enterprise building and carrier solutions.
 In addition, our dark and lit fibre solutions offer flexibility, diversity and low latency.

 Thanks to our cost-effective space and power and extensive interconnections, many enterprises with big data needs already rely on our colocation facilities.
 We own and operate 51 data centres across the United States and France that provide interconnection via cross connects, peering and cloud services.